Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 • Achieve the ultimate trekking dream by reaching Everest Base Camp (5,364 m) and standing face-to-face with the Khumbu Icefall at the foot of the world’s highest mountain.

-The Everest Gokyo Valley Trek is a grand adventure that combines the classic Everest Base Camp route with a detour into the tranquil Gokyo Valley.
+The Everest Gokyo Valley Trek is a classic adventure that combines the classic Everest Base Camp route with a detour into the tranquil Gokyo Valley.
 This journey offers the best of both worlds: the famous Mount Everest Base Camp Trek and the off-the-beaten-path beauty of Gokyo Lakes.
-Trekkers venture deep into Sagarmatha National Park, a UNESCO World Heritage Site renowned for its dramatic peaks, rich Sherpa culture, and unique high-altitude ecosystems.
-Hikers travel beside raging rivers and over swaying suspension bridges, ascend through rhododendron forests that give way to alpine meadows, and ultimately climb into the stark, glacier-carved valleys high in the Himalayas.
+Embark on the Sagarmatha National Park, a UNESCO World Heritage Site renowned for its dramatic peaks, rich Sherpa culture, and unique high-altitude ecosystems.
+Trek through the raging Dudhkoshi rivers and over swaying suspension bridges, ascend through rhododendron forests.

 Why do the Gokyo Valley Trek and the Everest Base Camp at the same time?